experimentarium/times/docs/part-1/09-limited-foresight.md

 half of the active step length (the value of TIMESTEP), but it can be controlled by the user.

-[Important remark]{.underline}: as mentioned above, the user chooses the lengths of the sub-horizons and the length of the overlaps, *both expressed in years*.
+<ins>Important remark:</ins> as mentioned above, the user chooses the
+lengths of the sub-horizons and the length of the overlaps, *both expressed in years*.
 Because the time periods used in the model may be variable and may not always exactly match with the step-length and